shreyasvinaya/gspworkshop2025.github.io/_pages/venue.md

 + Amsterdam is well connected to the rest of the world.
 From Schiphol Airport you can take a direct train to Delft (around 40 minutes).
 + The Delft train station is within walking distance of most hotels (5-15 minutes).
-+ The university campus is within walking distance (25 minutes), and can can also be reached by bus/tram.
++ The university campus is within walking distance (25 minutes), and can also be reached by bus/tram.
 + Watch out for bikes :wink: